wagiminator/C64-Collection/C64_TapeDump64/README.md

 # TapeDump64 - Dump your Commodore Datasette Tapes
 TapeDump64 is a simple and inexpensive adapter that can interface a Commodore Datasette to your PC via USB in order to dump your old software saved on tapes as TAP files.
 It is inspired by [TrueTape64](https://github.com/francescovannini/truetape64), a similar project by Francesco Vannini.
 The integrated USB to serial converter can also be used as a SerialUPDI programmer for the on-board ATtiny microcontroller, so that no additional hardware is required to flash the firmware.
+For an idvanced version that can also write on tapes, take a look at [TapeBuddy64](https://github.com/wagiminator/C64-Collection/tree/master/C64_TapeBuddy64).

 ![TapeDump64_pic1.jpg](https://raw.githubusercontent.com/wagiminator/C64-Collection/master/C64_TapeDump64/documentation/TapeDump64_pic1.jpg)